anycarolinys/kaggle_weather_dataset/README.md

 ## Air Quality Parameters

-The application also retrieves the following hourly air quality parameters for the specified latitude and longitude between July 29, 2022, and April 20, 2024:
+The application also retrieves the following daily air quality parameters for the specified latitude and longitude between July 29, 2022, and April 20, 2024:

 - PM10
 - PM2.5